 The below table provides a preliminary summary of the likely construction costs to stage the development of a boat ramp and parking facilities to LAT.
-It is important to note that the costs provided below are an indication based on the concept plans that detailed design has been completed on a preferred development option.
+It is important to note that the costs provided below are an indication based on the concept plans that have been completed to date.